 Sometimes though, the poly-count cannot be reduced enough (like in cylindrical shapes), or the collision needs to be different from the actual geometry (like a stairs, where you want a slope for characters).
-Then you need to add custom collides, this is done by adding a .ent file for the static object.
+Then you need to add custom collides, this is done by adding a .ent file or using naming of the submeshes.